erikfinnegan/ODARENA/.github/CONTRIBUTING.md

 # Contributing to OpenDominion

-Thank you for considering contributing to OpenDominion!
+Thank you for considering contributing to ODARENA!
 This document contains some guidelines to explain the contributing process and hopefully answer some common questions.

 #### Table of Contents